 For older students (and particularly at GCSE), you may want to consider logging in to your parent account with your child and allowing them to mark their own work with your support.
 This 'Be the examiner' experience is very common in the classroom for older year groups, as it can be really beneficial for students to see first-hand where they have earnt and lost marks.

+And that's it!
+When marking your child's work is absolutely essential, we make it as easy as 1-2-3!
 We hope this advice is helpful but if you do need any further help or guidance on monitoring student progress, please do get in touch with our friendly Customer Support Team via email on firstname.lastname@example.org.